ObjectMatrix/jerkface/README.md

 Thrown when `Container.prototype.resolve()` is called on a binding who's dependencies have not been fully configured.

 This class is extends the builtin `Error` class.

+### Enum: `Lifetime`

+An enum value that specifies the possible lifetime values that can be used with `jerkface`:

+  * `Lifetime.singleton`: instances are managed as singletons.

+  * `Lifetime.transient`: the lifetime of instances are not managed by `jerkface`.
+Once an instance is returned by `Container.prototype.resolve()` it is entirely up to the consuming code how it lives on past the calling scope.